awshlabs/kdd2019/README.md

-# Amazon SageMaker & Amazon EC2 P3 Workshop
+# Amazon SageMaker Object Detection Lab

 Amazon SageMaker is a fully-managed service that enables developers and data scientists to quickly and easily build, train, and deploy machine learning models at any scale.
 Amazon EC2 P3 instances deliver the highest performance compute in the cloud, are cost-effective, support all major machine learning frameworks, and are available globally.
 In this workshop, you'll create a SageMaker notebook instance and work through sample Jupyter notebooks that demonstrate some of the many features of SageMaker and how Amazon EC2 P3 is used to accelerate machine learning model training.